 Abstracts are still being accepted for an edited volume (under contract) on theology/ spirituality/religious studies and the works of Margaret Atwood.

-Abstracts that discuss Atwood’s works with theological perspectives other than Christianity are especially welcome as are abstracts drawing from a range of traditional but also contemporary theologies, including: feminist theology; ethics and especially the ethics of care; constructive theology; political theology; ‘death-of-God’ theology; theo-poetics; theologies of race; LGBTQ+/ queer theology, and other approaches of radical theology.
+Abstracts that approach Atwood’s works with theological perspectives other than Christianity are especially welcome as are abstracts drawing from a range of traditional but also contemporary theologies, including: feminist theology; ethics and especially the ethics of care; constructive theology; political theology; ‘death-of-God’ theology; theo-poetics; theologies of race; LGBTQ+ theology, and other approaches of radical theology.

-Please send an abstract of no less than 350 words in a Word doc format and a current academic cv by September 24, 2021 to email@example.com Inquiries about the CfP should be emailed to the same address.
+Please send an abstract of no less than 250 words in a Word doc format and a current academic cv by November 1, 2021 to firstname.lastname@example.org All inquiries about the CfP should be emailed to the same address.

 June-Ann Greeley, PhD